KrisHHFI/Flutter-delivery-app/README.md

 ## About

-As part of a recruitment process I was tasked with making a delivery app home screen.
-The app used real API data.
+Made a delivery app home screen in a ten day challenge, using real API data.

 ## Outcome